 By relying on video surveillance footage of the incident and testimony from John’s children as to how much their lives had been impacted by their father’s injuries, a jury decided on a large damage award – nearly five times the amount of Walmart’s highest pre-trial settlement offer.

-At The Floyd Law Firm PC, we understand how important it is that we work towards positive results for our clients regarding personal injury claims.
+At The Floyd Law Firm PC, we understand how important it is that we work towards positive results for our clients regarding premises liability cases and personal injury claims.
 We know our local courts and what strategies work best in them.
 Our firm has more than 100 years of combined experience that allows us to provide highly effective legal services if you are accidentally injured by no fault of your own.
 If you get hurt, please contact us for a consultation as soon as you are able.